mohammed-salman-m2/smart-chatbot/README.md

 streamlit run app.py
 ```

-Once the application is running, open your browser and interact with Smart Chatbot through the web interface.
-Type your message in the input box, and hit Enter to see the chatbot's response.
+Once the application is running, open your browser and interact with Smart Chatbot through the web interface. <br> Type your message in the input box, and hit Enter to see the chatbot's response.
 Example exchanges could look like:
 * User: "Hello!"
-* Bot: "Hi there!
+* Chatbot: "Hi there!
 How can I help you today?"

 ---